triciasykes/lecture-notes/javascript-foundations-notes/js-higher-order-functions.md

 - makes heavey -lifting code functionality "sweeter" to use.

 Today we are going to look at some of these complex concepts that are easy to implement.
-There is a log going on under the hood and we won't get into all of it.
+There is a lot going on under the hood and we won't get into all of it.
 We are specifically going to look at Higher Order Functions aka HOFs

 ## What is a Higher Order Fucntion?